 Stackable certificates

 These programs should provide a coherent academic course of study that may be within a single discipline or program, or may be multidisciplinary.
+These certificates may be Interdisciplinary or Specialized.
 A stackable certificate is intended to be combined (“stacked”) with other stackable certificates and/or other requirements to lead to a graduate degree but may be for degree and/or non-degree seeking students.
 A capstone or integrating experience is recommended for graduate degrees composed of stackable certificates.
 Graduate specialized stackable certificates require:

 9 credit minimum